My first Interlocking Rubaiyat.

 The wolves stood on the waterfall for looks,

-As bear used sharpened claws like like a hook.
+As bear used sharpened claws just like a hook.

 Alpha stayed behind, keep the pack alive.